jaugustodafranca/toureiffel-ticket-check/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If you want to improve this script, pull requests are welcome.

 ## License